GeorgeWebDevCy/drousia-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.

+### 2.86.0
+- Route drawn using LineString from 14 non-waypoint locations
 ### 2.85.0
 - Route drawn using manual LineString with 31 coordinates
 ### 2.84.0